-- We are dedicated to combatting human trafficking in our communities.
-We have partnered with Polaris, BEST and PACT and provide training to all our team members in an effort to prevent and combat human trafficking.
-Further, we are committed to the 5 -Star Promise for Employee Safety with the American Hotel & Lodging Association. - We partner with Businesses Ending Slavery and Trafficking (BEST) to provide anti-human trafficking training to the Company's corporate team members.
+- We are dedicated to combating human trafficking in our communities.
+We have partnered with Polaris, BEST and PACT and make training and additional resources available to all of our team members and franchisees in an effort to prevent and combat human trafficking.
+Further, we are committed to the 5-Star Promise for Employee Safety with the American Hotel & Lodging Association. - We partner with Businesses Ending Slavery and Trafficking (BEST) to provide anti-human trafficking training to the Company's corporate team members.
 All franchised property general managers are required, as part of brand standards, to take the training every two years and certify that they have trained their hotel staff.
 The Company's new hire orientation reflects its commitment to Social Responsibility by focusing on protecting human rights.
 In addition, the Company makes information about child labor and human trafficking available to its team members at its managed properties, its corporate team members, and franchisees through webinars, and online portals.
 As part of its ongoing Business Continuity Plan Emergency Preparedness Guide and Training, the Company includes checklists, escalation protocols and information to assist property management and staff in identifying the key warning signs of human trafficking and guidance on how to report cases.

 We foster environmental sustainability.
 Addressing environmental risks and opportunities allows us to develop programs and policies that support a resilient business.
-We are committed to preserving our natural resources while developing innovative solutions to mitigate our impact on climate change through the Wyndham Green program.
+We are committed to preserving our natural resources while developing innovative solutions to mitigate our impact on climate change through the Wyndham Green Program.
 The Corporate Governance Committee provides oversight for our Social Responsibility program, which includes providing input into the strategy and direction of our sustainability, climate and energy programs.

-- We provide transparent reporting by publishing and posting our 2023 ESG report on our corporate website.
-Our 2023 ESG report highlights our commitment to operating our business in a socially, ethically and environmentally responsible manner.
-The information contained in our ESG Report is not incorporated by reference into this Proxy Statement. - We diligently review climate risks using TCFD recommendations to prepare annual CDP Climate Change disclosure. - The Wyndham Green Program continues to support our efforts to engage owners and operators to address energy and water conservation, waste diversion, operational efficiency as well as guest and team member education and engagement to help deliver additional value through reduced operating costs and increased revenue from environmentally conscious travelers.
-We are committed to supporting our franchisees in terms of achieving sustainability-related goals, by helping them become certified in our Wyndham Green Certification. - The Wyndham Green Toolbox, our online environmental management system, is specifically designed to track, measure and report energy, emissions, water and waste diversion performance globally. - We actively support the UN Sustainable Development Goals framework, prioritizing action toward specific goals as part of our long-term social responsibility roadmap. - Our corporate headquarters has been recognized as one of the highest performing green buildings in the country by the U.S. Green Building Council having received three LEED certifications including its current Gold LEED Existing Buildings Operations and Maintenance Certification and Energy Star Certification. - We scored in the management band on our 2023 CDP Responses for Climate Change and Water Security, which was ahead of the North American, Global and Sector averages.
-We were named one of the Net-Zero Leaders by Forbes® for 2023, which recognizes leading companies that have adapted to transition their business to a low-carbon economy.
+- We provide transparent reporting by publishing and posting our 2024 ESG report on our corporate website.
+Our 2024 ESG report highlights our commitment to operating our business in a socially, ethically and environmentally responsible manner.
+The information contained in our ESG Report is not incorporated by reference into this Proxy Statement. - We diligently review climate risks using TCFD recommendations to prepare annual CDP Climate Change disclosure and continue to maintain transparency with the CDP Climate Change and Water Security disclosures.

+- The Wyndham Green Program continues to support our efforts to engage owners and operators to address energy and water conservation, waste diversion, operational efficiency as well as guest and team member education and engagement to help deliver additional value through reduced operating costs and increased revenue from environmentally conscious travelers.
+We are committed to supporting our franchisees in terms of achieving sustainabilityrelated goals, by helping them become certified in the Wyndham Green Program. - The Wyndham Green Toolbox, our online environmental management system, is specifically designed to track, measure and report energy, emissions, water and waste diversion performance globally and is available to all hotels. - Our corporate headquarters has been recognized as one of the highest performing green buildings in the country by the U.S. Green Building Council having received three LEED certifications including its current Gold LEED Existing Buildings Operations and Maintenance Certification and Energy Star recertification in 2024.